-And Boston would be taking in increased taxation to-day only two thirds of its land increment for the same ten years.
+So that Boston would be taking in increased taxation to-day little more than one-half of its "unearned increment" for the same period.

-Under this supposition the \$447,000,000 valuation of ten years ago would still remain untouched by taxation, as is now the case with substantially the whole \$635,000,000 valuation of 1906.
+Under this supposition the \$468,000,000 valuation of ten years ago would still remain untouched by taxation, as is now the case with substantially the whole \$653,000,000 valuation of 1907.